 The problem was that the ACF were emphasizing the health benefits of clean water.
 Under a microscope, Tim’s team would show the families all kinds of disease-causing micro-organisms in their water supply.
 The locals were unimpressed.
 They would explain that they had been drinking that water forever, that yes, sometimes children die, but they had no money to buy new wells.

 Once the villagers realized that simple high-discharge hand-pumps fitted to their wells could help them make money by irrigating small plots, their attitudes changed dramatically.
 They saw that they could save their regular crops during frequent droughts as well as grow cash crops even during the dry season.
 Suddenly a well with a hand pump and possibly a greenhouse became attractive new technologies they could not afford to disregard.

 This reality underscored the need to respect the culture and only recommend projects through the eyes and interests of the people.
-The proposed hand dug well technology was new to the area and cutting edge protocol.
-Tim could see that this could address the drought and as well as the fact that waterborne diarrhea was the number one cause of childhood mortality in Bolivia.
+The proposed hand dug well technology was new to the area and cutting-edge protocol.
+Dr. Evans could see that this could address the drought and as well as the fact that waterborne diarrhea was the number one cause of childhood mortality in Bolivia.

 Dr. Mayfield was a political science professor at the University of Utah and had studied village development for nearly twenty years, beginning in 1966 as a Fulbright Scholar in Egypt.
 He had also consulted for USAID, UNESCO, and the United Nations.
 Jim also asserted that international development was not about doing something for or even with, local populations; it was about working through them, for the community to become “self-developing.”